MIFA-Lab/LDPbandit2020/README.md

 Dataset used: [MovieLens 100K](https://grouplens.org/datasets/movielens/100k/) ([download](https://files.grouplens.org/datasets/movielens/ml-100k.zip))

-- Dataset size：5MB, 100,000 ratings (1-5) from 943 users on 1682 movies.
+- Dataset size: 5MB, 100,000 ratings (1-5) from 943 users on 1682 movies.
-- Data format：csv/txt files
+- Data format: csv/txt files.

 We process the dataset by `src/dataset.py`:
 We first pick out all the users having at least one rating score.
-Then SVD is appied to complement missing ratings and full rating table is obtained.
+Then SVD is applied to complement missing ratings and the full rating table is obtained.
 We normalize all the ratings to [-1,1].